AzeBah/discord-irc/README.md

 # discordSelfBot
-It's a custom discord client with self-bot functionality
+It's a custom discord client with self-bot functionalities